 A poem transliteration!

 Maṭṭaltaki ina mušālim

-My love poem translated into Akkadian (Assyro-Babylonian), a dead Eastern Semitic language, to sing the beauty of girls of, Babylon and Northern Mesopotamia, in the 3rd millennium BC :-)...
-The Akkadian writing system possesses syllabic symbols which represent simple vowels or consonant plus vowel.
+My love poem translated into Akkadian (Assyro-Babylonian), a dead Eastern Semitic language, spoken in ancient Mesopotamia (between the Tigris and the Euphrates), present-day Iraq.
+With it I want to sing about the beauty of the girls of Babylon and northern Mesopotamia... in the third millennium BC.

 Akkadian was the lingua franca of the city of Akkad, founded by Sargon, and we find many clay tablets written in this language.
 It was not until the 19th century, when we began to decipher cuneiform, that we rediscovered Akkadian.
 Texts written in Akkadian, are still, gradually discovered and deciphered.
 They tell, history, counts, religion, laws, and of course poetry, which is often one of the first written expressions to transcribe the imagination (let us quote here for this genre Gilgamesh).

 In the Assyrian empire in -600, the administrative language is Akkadian, which succeeds to Sumerian; like it, it is written in cuneiform.
 There are two main dialects, Babylonian (in southern Mesopotamia), and Assyrian in the northern part.
 This caesura will take place in the 3rd millennium BC, each of the two dialects evolving on its own.
 In the form of Babylonian, Akkadian, will continue to be used until the beginning of the Christian era.